logo

 OP's mother didn't answer, and their father promised to come home and call a helpful neighbor to take the dog to the nearby animal hospital.
 As OP waited for help, the dog started running off into the woods, and OP tried to follow him, but the dog went too far into the woods for OP to see.

-At the time OP posted this story on Reddit, the dog had not been found, and they had been at school 2 hours since the incident happened.
+At the time OP posted this story on Reddit, the dog had not been found, and they had been at school for two hours since the incident occurred.
 OP posted a few updates explaining what happened to the dog after they found it.

 Make sure you scroll down to see what happened to the poor dog, along with the comforting comments left by other Redditors.